togi2benji/weather-journal-app/README.md

 3. Got API Creditentions from OpenWeatherMap and assigned it const
 4. Created async functions to fetch data from weather api and store on local server
 5. Updated UI dynamically with a function.

+## To Run this app
+Download the zip file and run terminal.
+Enter node server.js